or call 212-678-1568

 The first step – admitting that you are powerless over your addiction and that your life has become unmanageable – is also the critical beginning for therapy.
 You acknowledge that you have a problem and step outside of yourself to fully comprehend the destructive nature of the compulsions that undermine your life, conflict with your interests, and interfere with your ability to mature and to grow.

-Step 2 (coming to believe that a Power greater than yourself can restore you to sanity) and Step 3 (deciding to turn your will and your life over to the care of God as you understand God) have an analog in therapy.
-For change to occur, you come to trust your therapist and have faith that he or she can help you.
-You open up to them and believe that they can have compassion and caring, and that they have your best interests in mind.
+Step 2 (coming to believe that a Power greater than yourself can restore you to sanity) has a kind of analog in therapy.
+For change to occur in therapy, you come to trust your therapist and have faith that he or she can help you.
+You open up and believe that your therapist can be compassionate and caring, and that he has your best interests in mind.